Ralsei-x64/aethers-oc-efi/README.md

 **Thanks to the AMD OS X discord for providing a patched version of AppleIGC which works with my system.**

 *Warning: For the current version ("Fixing I225-V Networking"), configurator tools were used.
 The upcoming version which works with Tahoe will feature a redone config from scratch.*

+*macOS Tahoe 26 will not boot due to outdated AMD patches.
+I am currently working on a redone version of my EFI which features support for Tahoe.
+It is nearly complete but AppleIGC is causing issues relating to system hangs, crashes, and instability.
+I will most likely release this EFI soon as a pre-release but you might be stuck without any ethernet.
+It's up to the developer of AppleIGC or the AMD OS X community to release a functional version of AppleIGC.*